COIN INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Coinbase Global, Inc. Investors With Substantial Losses Have Opportunity To Lead...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
-17, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Coinbase Global, Inc. (“Coinbase” or“the Company”) (NASDAQ: COIN) and certain of its officers.
+Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Coinbase Global, Inc. ("Coinbase" or "the Company") (NASDAQ: COIN ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Coinbase securities between April 14, 2021, and July 25, 2024, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/COIN .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Coinbase securities between April 14, 2021, and July 25, 2024, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/COIN .

 Case Details